erick-otenyo/cloudfoundry-geo-buildpack/README.md

   cf push -b https://github.com/pl31/cf-multi-buildpack.git
   ```

 Have some pancakes if it worked ! :)

+If it did not work,open an issue for help..